andrecrjr/bananominer-watch/readme.md

 # Translation and Proofreading

-- AhmedDhaif93 for Arabic
+- :point_right: AhmedDhaif93 for Arabic
-- Goose for Chinese
+- :point_right: Goose for Chinese
-- Kryptopia for Danish
+- :point_right: Kryptopia for Danish
-- ATH for Dutch
+- :point_right: ATH for Dutch
-- Liberty_Seed and iazid for French
+- :point_right: Liberty_Seed and iazid for French
-- sebrock for German
+- :point_right: sebrock for German
-- Demetrius for Greek
+- :point_right: Demetrius for Greek
-- Skittish for Hindi
+- :point_right: Skittish for Hindi
-- Pramono for Bahasa Indonesia
+- :point_right: Pramono for Bahasa Indonesia
-- Lore and macaleon for Italian
+- :point_right: Lore and macaleon for Italian
-- Africa by Toto for Japanese
+- :point_right: Africa by Toto for Japanese
-- mina_hanem for Farsi
+- :point_right: mina_hanem for Farsi
-- nknown for Portuguese
+- :point_right: nknown for Portuguese
-- pygo for Norwegian
+- :point_right: pygo for Norwegian
-- MidNightSonne and andrecrjr for Brazilian Portuguese
+- :point_right: MidNightSonne and andrecrjr for Brazilian Portuguese
-- YaroslavaWise and Nomina for Russian
+- :point_right: YaroslavaWise and Nomina for Russian
-- KyleLondon92 meow! for Serbian
+- :point_right: KyleLondon92 meow! for Serbian
-- Cristalla for Spanish
+- :point_right: Cristalla for Spanish
-- Tahadorukk | Guns'NRoses for Turkish
+- :point_right: Tahadorukk | Guns'NRoses for Turkish
-- Tu Hoang for Vietnamese
+- :point_right: Tu Hoang for Vietnamese
-- bbedward for reminding the jungle to support
+- :point_right: bbedward for reminding the jungle to support

 # Graphic Design support
  - Oops

-# March 2021 Hotfix help provided by
+# :star2: March 2021 Hotfix help provided by :star2:
  - [heanzyzabala](https://github.com/heanzyzabala)

 *That's it guys.
 If you need to talk to us you can find us on Twitter: